A Bag of PrettyLitter

 • Your cat is itching or chewing more than usual, especially around the tail area.
 Fleas love to hang out around the rump or base of the tail area because it’s warm and the perfect place for them to nest their flea larvae.

 • You notice “flea dirt” on your cat.
 Flea dirt is essentially flea poop, which contains digested blood that looks like a little black dot.
-To test if these specks are flea dirt and not a different kind of skin issue, take a speck and put it on a paper towel, and get it a little wet.
+To test if these specks are flea dirt and not a different type of skin issue, take a speck and put it on a paper towel, and get it a little wet.
 If it spreads or looks like it’s “bleeding,” it’s likely flea dirt.

 Protecting your cat against fleas takes five minutes a month and can help prevent potentially fatal diseases, like heartworm, and inconvenient conditions such as tapeworms.